ttsvetanov92/Nagios-Core-check_hostgroup/README.md

 - Returns a result formatted for Nagios (OK, WARNING, CRITICAL, UNKNOWN).

 ## Nagios Integration
-In order to integrate `check_hostgroup` into Nagios as a host check, we use a virtual host.
+In order to integrate check_hostgroup into Nagios, there are two main approaches:

-This does not replace the existing hostgroup but allows monitoring the entire hostgroup as a single unit, making it easier to configure alerts and track status changes.
+1.**Virtual Host Method (Host Check)** – This does not replace the existing hostgroup but allows monitoring the entire hostgroup as a single unit, making it easier to configure alerts and track status changes at the host level.
+2.**Service Check Method** – Instead of defining a virtual host, you can configure check_hostgroup as a service check attached to an existing host.
+This allows for more flexible alerting and monitoring at the service level, rather than treating the group as a single host.

-However, if you only need to run the script manually, no configuration is required.
+However, if you only need to run the script manually, no configuration is required – check_hostgroup reads data directly from the API and calculates the result without any additional setup.

 ### Installation
 Download the shell scrypt and add it to libexec nagios folder